Skip to main content

 Description

-Targeted Rural Health Education Project logo With the collaborative support of the North Dakota Rural Health Association (NDRHA), the University of North Dakota (UND) Center for Rural Health (CRH), and the UND Department of Family and Community Medicine, the Targeted Rural Health Education (TRHE) project introduces medical students and other University of North Dakota School of Medicine and Health Sciences (UNDSMHS) health professions students to health literacy concepts and tools.
+Targeted Rural Health Education Project logo With the collaborative support of the North Dakota Rural Health Association (NDRHA), the University of North Dakota (UND) Center for Rural Health (CRH), and the UND Department of Family and Community Medicine, the Targeted Rural Health Education (TRHE) project introduces medical students and other University of North Dakota School of Medicine and Health Sciences (UNDSMHS) health professions students to plain language, health literacy, and health messaging principles.
+Rural newspaper editors — as community leaders involved with information dissemination, including health information — are also strategic partners.

 TRHE Project's ROME Community Newspaper partners